A Travel Trade Primer for Regional Destinations

 “It’s a good time for domestic destinations to be seeking out travel trade distribution avenues, because the consumer is largely restricted to travelling in Australia; so by highlighting your product via those channels, you’re increasing awareness, increasing distribution, and highlighting the appeal of your destination.”

-Penny Brand, Senior Account Manager at Gate 7
+Penny Brand, Director of Tourism Development at Gate 7

 TRAVEL TRADE DISTRIBUTION